 The Plantin-Moretus museum in Antwerp, Belgium is one of the nicest printing museums in the world.
 Below are pictures from two visits during 2008 and 2009.
 The first time I focused on the collection of books and type.
 After buying a wide angle lens, I returned a second time to photograph the building itself.
+Below is the courtyard with the living quarters to the right and the store where books were sold straight ahead.

-The beauty of this place is that it is in fact three museums in one:
+The beauty of this place is that it is, in fact, three museums in one:

 - The museum has a huge collection of old books as well as the entire archives of the Plantin business.
 Christoffel Plantin became a printer and publisher in 1555.
 In just a few years he managed to expand the company so that it had sixteen presses and seventy employees.
 They printed bibles as well humanist and scientific publications.
 His successor and son in law, Jan I Moretus, became famous for having printed the Moerentorf Bible, the official catholic Bible edition which remained in print until far into the 18th century.
 The family remained in the printing business until 1866.

-- Last but not least there are the 17th century bookshop, the letter foundry, corrector’s room and press room.
+- Last but not least there are the 17th-century bookshop, the letter foundry, corrector’s room and press room.
 The museum houses the two oldest surviving printing presses in the world and complete sets of dies and matrices.

 The most interesting room in the museum is the press room, with a series of old presses on one side and type cases on the other.
-Like most other rooms it is badly lit, which is great for revoking the atmosphere of the previous centuries but this does make photography a bit of a challenge.
+Like most other rooms it is badly lit, which is great for evoking the atmosphere of the previous centuries but this does make photography a bit of a challenge.

 From time to time one of the presses is still operated.
 The second press on the above picture was ready to print the French poem below.
 Being able to read wrong-reading text is a skill that even I still picked up from working with film.